oracle/node-oracledb/INSTALL.md

 - Use `npm install --verbose oracledb`.
 Review your output and logs.
   Try to install in a different way.
 Try some potential solutions.

-- When compiling node-oracledb from source, does your compiler have C++11 support, e.g. use VS 2015 or GCC 4.8.

 - When compiling node-oracledb from source, do you have Python 2.7?
   Run `python --version`.